Anmol-Sharma/URL_CLASSIFICATION_SYSTEM/README.md

 # URL CLASSIFICATION SYSTEM

+**Note!!!** : This codebase is extremely outdated & old.
+I created this back in 2016 so it might happen that it might not execute.
+You can use the idea or template to build upon but mostly likely the code will not execute.

 Malicious Web sites are a cornerstone of Internet criminal activities.
 These Web sites contain various unwanted content such as spam-advertised products, phishing sites, dangerous "drive-by" harness that infect a visitor's system with malware.
 The most influential approaches to the malicious